manoa-bites/manoa-bites.github.io/index.md

 ## Community Feedback

+Gabrielle Huliganga - UH Manoa Student

+"The map feature is helpful and I like how the places can be sorted by location on campus.
+I think the map could be improved by adding a pop-up of restaurant information when I click a pin"

+Jalen Lum - UH Manoa Student

+"I like the overall concept of the site but I think It would be a lot more convenient to have it as a mobile app so I don't need to type in a URL to use it.
+I'm a on campus resident so I think adding whether the restaurants take meal swipes or not would be helpful as well."

 We welcome feedback to improve Manoa Bites!
 Please take a few minutes to fill out our [Manoa Bites Feedback Form]<a href="https://forms.gle/BzFbBFjH5P7m48dK6">(https://forms.gle/BzFbBFjH5P7m48dK6)</a>, which will help us enhance the user experience.

 ## Developer Guide